betteriot/betteriot-form/ux/README.md

 ## Questions

-### Do you allow users to access their collected data, free of charge?
-Part of the compliance with the European Commission’s 2018 General Data Protection Act makes you liable for a fine if you don’t do this for your European customers.
-Ideally you would offer your customers a link explaining to them how to export collected data, and you will include this in your terms and conditions.

-* Yes
-* Not yet
-* Decided against
-* Not sure

-### Do you make it clear to your users how data that is collected is used?
-Part of the compliance with the European Commission’s 2018 General Data Protection Act makes you liable for a fine if you don’t do this for your European customers.
-Ideally you offer details on a dedicated privacy policy.

-* Yes
-* Not yet
-* Decided against
-* Not sure

-### Do you allow users to delete their collected data?
-Part of the compliance with the European Commission’s 2018 General Data Protection Act makes you liable for a fine if you don’t do this for your European customers.
-Ideally you offer details on how to do this on a link on your website.

-* Yes
-* Not yet
-* Decided against
-* Not sure

-### Do you allow your users to migrate their collected data to another backend?
-Part of the compliance with the European Commission’s 2018 General Data Protection Act makes you liable for a fine if you don’t do this for your European customers.
-Ideally you offer details on how to do this on a link on your website.

-* Yes
-* Not yet
-* Decided against
-* Not sure

-### Do you allow your users to easily opt-out of direct marketing based on their collected data?
-Part of the compliance with the European Commission’s 2018 General Data Protection Act makes you liable for a fine if you don’t do this for your European customers.
-Ideally you offer details on how to do this on a link on your website.

-* Yes
-* Not yet
-* Decided against
-* Not sure

-### Do you allow users to restrict the use of their collected data?
-Part of the compliance with the European Commission’s 2018 General Data Protection Act makes you liable for a fine if you don’t do this for your European customers.
-Ideally you offer details on how to do this on a link on your website.

-* Yes
-* Not yet
-* Decided against
-* Not sure

-### Do you allow users to update their collected data?
-Part of the compliance with the European Commission’s 2018 General Data Protection Act makes you liable for a fine if you don’t do this for your European customers.
-Ideally you offer details on how to do this on a link on your website.

-* Yes
-* Not yet
-* Decided against
-* Not sure

-### Do you allow users to stop automated decisions being made about them through their collected data especially if there are personal, legal or significant consequences?
-Ideally you have a link on your website to help a user stop automated decisions and get a customer support representative (not an automated process) to re-evaluate the decision.

-* Yes
-* Not yet
-* Decided against
-* Not sure

 ### Do you allow third parties to connect clients to your product’s backend?
 Ideally you will have developed a client-specific backend API and have published documentation on how to use it on your website.